Roasted Cider Glazed Brussels Sprouts ~ this easy side dish will convert any Brussels sprout hater in your family, guaranteed!

 Because, really, the point is to get them in our mouths as quickly as possible.
 I dedicate this one to all of you out there who are still on the fence about these adorable little cabbages.
 The combination of roasting, which caramelizes the outer leaves and brings out natural sweetness, along with the cider glaze, makes these the BEST sprouts ever.
 I think you’re going to like them 🙂

 Brussels sprouts ~ look for smallish sprouts with fresh green outer leaves.

 The salt, pepper, and pine-y rosemary balances out the sweetness of the glaze.

-When you cook apple cider down by boiling it in a saucepan, the flavor becomes concentrated and the juice turns into a sweet syrup.
-It’s sweet but not too sweet.
+You’ll boil it in a saucepan, and the flavor becomes concentrated.
+The juice turns into a sweet syrup that’s sweet but not too sweet.

 - In a 2 qt saucepan, heat the cider to boiling.
 Boil hard for about 15 minutes, until it is reduced to 1/4 cup, and is thick and syrupy.
 Set aside, and don’t be tempted to taste it now, it’s very hot.
 Keep warm.

 - Put the sprouts on a baking sheet and drizzle lightly with olive oil.
 Season with salt and fresh cracked pepper and give them a toss to coat all of the sprouts with the oil.

 - Roast the sprouts in the hot oven for about 15 minutes.
 Pull out the tray and stir the sprouts around, turning them and redistributing them several times.

 - Scatter the rosemary on the sprouts, give them a stir, and roast for another 10-15 minutes or until they are tender but not mushy.

 - Remove the sprouts to a platter, add more salt and pepper to taste.
 Drizzle the sprouts lightly with the warm glaze, and serve more on the side.